Browse BuildersHow It Works

 What does a pole barn cost by size?

-SizeSq ftShell costFinished costCommon uses
+SizeSq ftShell costFinished shop costCommon uses

 24×24576$9K–$15K$18K–$30K2-car garage, small workshop